madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 ```

-This script works same as the one above, but additionally, supports specifying users other than root:
+This script works same as the one above, but additionally, it supports specifying users other than `root`:

-This script can be used as follows:

 ```
 ./gksu.sh -u user2 leafpad /etc/fstab